 - Permits: No special permit is required for this trek.

 Trekking in Peru provides an opportunity to explore diverse natural landscapes, learn about the country’s rich history, and appreciate its vibrant culture.
-Whether you’re interested in the Inca Trail, Salkantay Trek, or Rainbow Mountain trek, you’ll have the chance to experience the beauty and wonder of the Andes Mountains and connect with the ancient and modern heritage of Peru.
+Whether you’re interested in the Inca Trail, Salkantay Trek, or Rainbow Mountain trek, you’ll have the chance to experience the beauty and wonder of the Andes Mountains and connect with the ancient and modern heritage of Peru. - Best season: April to November (avoid rainy season)

 The “Ausangate” trek is a spectacular trekking adventure in the Cusco region of Peru.
 This hike is known for taking hikers around the stunning Ausangate mountain, the highest mountain in the Andes of the Cusco region and one of the most impressive peaks in all of Peru.